-What are the best types of flowering shrubs for a landscape?
-Learn about several types popular in temperate regions, organized by the season in which they offer the most display value.
-Display value goes beyond the flowering shrubs' blooms.
+Display value goes beyond mere blooms when it comes to determining what the best flowering shrubs are.
+Let's organize some of the top bushes for temperate regions by the season in which they offer the most display value.
 Many provide terrific fall color.
-In cold climates, any winter interest that they offer comes from the shape or texture of their branches.
+In cold climates, any winter interest that they offer comes from the form or texture of their branches, placing a premium on plants with a contorted shape or interesting bark.

-Strive for year-round interest in the yard when you make your selections (rather than merely an indiscriminate collection of plants), because, without such a focus, you could end up with a group of flowering shrubs that shine during the spring, say, but don't look like much for the rest of the year.
+Strive for year-round interest in the yard when you make your selections (rather than just an indiscriminate collection of plants) because, without such a focus, you could end up with a group of flowering shrubs that shine during the spring, say, but don't look like much for the rest of the year.
 We will begin, though, with bushes that put on a colorful display in spring.

 Flowering Shrubs for Spring